2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/travel-grant.md

 conference.
 We might reserve a few programme spots for people with unique and outstanding applications.
 However, the majority of programme spots will solely be determined by the point ranking.
-In case of equal points, the distance between the applicant's hometown and Tartu are measured and the applicant coming from farther away wins.
+In case of equal points, the distance between the applicant's hometown and Tartu is measured and the applicant coming from farther away wins.

 Please consider applying for a smaller grant (up to 300€).
-It would score you more ranking points and also leave the committee more funds for additional grants.
+It would score you more ranking points and also leave the committee with more funds for additional grants.

 ### Scoring principles